CT-Kyle/postScanDetector/README.md

 Typically, a much smaller number of hosts will actually respond with a SYN-ACK packet in comparison with the number of SYN packets sent out by the scanner.
 This program will detect that effect.

 Also see [this](https://en.wikipedia.org/wiki/Port_scanner#SYN_scanning) on SYN scans.

+This tool also detects a "Christmas Tree" scan which consists of FIN, PSH, and URG flags being set on a mass amount of packets sent within a short period of time.

+More detailed metrics are output including the range of ports scanned, the number of unique ports, and the time of the scan.

 # Usage